Sausage and Shrimp Gumbo

 - Diced tomatoes - Drain.

 - Heat a Dutch oven over medium-high heat.
-Add cooking oil and butter.
+Add cooking oil and butter (portion for gumbo).
 Once heated / melted, add almond flour and stir to mix.
 Cook until light brown, 3 to 5 minutes.

-- Stir in first part of stock and then onions, bell peppers, paprika and Cajun seasoning with a sprinkle of salt.
+- Stir in first part of stock and then white part of green onions, onions, bell peppers, paprika, and Cajun seasoning with a sprinkle of salt.
 Cook until aromatic and softened, ~3 minutes.

 - Fold in shrimp and cook for another 4 to 6 minutes until shrimp are pink and cooked through.

-- If rice was made ahead, reheat in the microwave (remember to reserve half for Thursday).
+- If cauliflower rice was made ahead, reheat in the microwave (reserve half if doubled).

-- Season gumbo to taste with salt, pepper, more of the spices or your favorite hot sauce.
-Enjoy over rice with lime wedges on the side.
+- Taste gumbo and season with some salt, pepper, more of the spices, or your favorite hot sauce.
+Enjoy over cauliflower rice with green parts of green onions on top and lime wedges on the side.